Tools of the Trade 6-Quart Carbon Steel Wok for $15

-That's the best we've seen at $6 under last week's mention and $55 off list price.
+That's $55 off list and the lowest price we've seen.
 Buy Now at Macy's

 -